meet-metakeep/LXUSD/README.md

-# Look Wallet - XRPL EVM Network
+# LXUSD Wallet - XRPL EVM Network

 A modern, mobile-first crypto wallet interface built for the XRPL EVM testnet.
-This wallet allows users to send and receive LOOK tokens (backed by USDC on testnet) with a beautiful, pixel-perfect UI.
+This wallet allows users to send and receive LXUSD tokens (backed by USDC on testnet) with a beautiful, pixel-perfect UI.

 ## Features

 - 🔐 **MetaKeep Integration**: Secure wallet management using MetaKeep SDK
-- 💰 **Token Management**: View and manage LOOK and XRPL EVM tokens
+- 💰 **Token Management**: View and manage LXUSD and XRPL EVM tokens
-- 📤 **Send Tokens**: Send LOOK tokens to any wallet address
+- 📤 **Send Tokens**: Send LXUSD tokens to any wallet address
 - 📥 **Receive Tokens**: Generate QR codes for receiving tokens
 - 🎨 **Modern UI**: Built with Next.js, Tailwind CSS, and shadcn components
 - 📱 **Mobile-First**: Optimized for mobile viewing and interactions